-Extreme risk.
+0000000 Extreme risk.
 Death or permanent disability or multiple serious injuries.
-Loss of or CRITICAL catastrophic damage to premises.
-CHITICAL Risk needs careful planning and consideration required before going ahead- consultation and guidance required-policies/procedures/external professionals.
+Loss of or catastrophic damage to premises.
+CRITICAL Risk needs careful planning and consideration required before going ahead- consultation and guidance required-policies/procedures/external professionals.
 High risk.
 Complete a risk assessment and consider if risk is worth accepting.
 MAJOR Serious long-term injury or illness could occur.
 Major damage to premises.
 Medium risk.
 Deal with the hazard as soon as possible.
 Complete risk assessment to MODERATE implement control measures to manage and reduce risk.
 MODERATE Medical attention may be required.
 Damage to premises may occur.
 Low risk.
-Deal with the hazard when able-implement effective control measures to MAINIOD reduce risk.
-MINOR First aid may be required.
+Deal with the hazard when able-implement effective control measures to MINOR reduce risk.
+IVIIIVOR First aid may be required.
 Minor damage to premises.
 Unlikely to cause long-term problems.
 Very low risk.
 Deal with the hazard when able.
 INSIGNIFICANT No first aid required.
 No interruption to general operations.
 Damage to premises unlikely.

-Reflecting on the guiding questions, the following table shows the risk rating whe likelihood of an event happening with the potential consequences.
-STEP 3: RISK RATING MATRIX en combining the Remember that the consequences may be altered due to answers given above.
-He can be reviewed and amended if changes are consequently made to the premises procedures that will minimise or eliminate a particular risk.
+STE STEP 3: RISK RATING MATRIX 1 Reflecting on the guiding questions, the following table shows the risk rating when combining the likelihood of an event happening with the potential consequences.
+2 Remember that the consequences may be altered due to answers given above.
+However, these can be reviewed and amended if changes are consequently made to the premises or the Service procedures that will minimise or eliminate a particular risk.
+10.40 IMPORTANT